ajschumacher/gadsdc/99-further/README.md

  * [KDnuggets](http://www.kdnuggets.com/) has some things.
  * The Columbia [Data Science blog](http://columbiadatascience.com/) was active in fall of 2013 and could be active again.
 (See also _Doing Data Science_ in books, below.)
  * The [dataists](http://www.dataists.com/) blog hasn't been active for a while, but has some old gems.
+ * [Jeff Knupp](https://www.jeffknupp.com/) is quite the guy when it comes to Python.

 ### Books: